fbpx Skip to content

 This applies in 2 ways.

-1. Never put your fingers inside the steering wheel, always keep your thumbs on the outside, so that if the steering wheel kicks, you won’t end up with sprained or broken thumbs (or worse).
+1. Never put your fingers inside the steering wheel, always keep your thumbs up on the outside, so that if the steering wheel kicks, you won’t end up with sprained or broken thumbs.
 It’s the best and safest grip when driving;

 2. When you feel your tyres spinning, it’s instinctive to hit the throttle but it’s usually not helpful.
 A better solution is to ease off the accelerator and start turning your steering wheel back & forth.
-Doing this gives your tyres a chance to dig in to fresh patches of dirt or grip the clean side of any rock in order to pull you out.
+Doing this gives your tyres a chance to dig in to fresh patches of dirt or grip the clean side of any rock, sand or mud in order to pull you out.

-The last thing you want is to be surprised by a potentially dangerous stretch of the trail.
+The last thing you want is to be surprised by a potentially dangerous stretch of the track.
 If you’re not sure about what you’re facing, stop the vehicle in a safe place and get out of the vehicle to inspect the terrain on foot.
 It’s always better to get a feel for what you’re facing than to run in blind.
 If you’re following someone else, watch how they navigate the same stretch, chances are, you’ll learn 1 of 2 things from them – what to do, or what not to do.
+So, remember – Stop, Get Out and Look….Think, Assess and Decide!

 If you are going to attempt to cross water, there are several things to keep in mind –